fission/docs.fission.io/docs/content/usage/accessing-url-params.md

 The header with key prefix `X-Fission-Params-` are the actual fields contain value of URL parameters we want to access to.

-One thing worth to notice is the header key will be displayed as `MIME canonical format`.
+One thing worth to notice is in some language like Go the header key will be displayed as `MIME canonical format`.
 For example,

 ```bash
 url: /guestbook/messages/{id}